 Instructions

 - In a large pot, melt the butter over medium heat.
-It will start to crack and sizzle - let it do this while stirring occasionally.
-After a few minutes or so, the butter cracking/sizzling will subside and the butter will begin to foam up in the pan.
+It will start to crack and sizzle – let it do this while stirring occasionally.
+After a few minutes or so, the butter cracking/sizzling will subside and the butter will begin to foam up in the pan.211 grams unsalted butter (European style is preferred!)

-- After the 10 minutes, remove the butter from the fridge and add the brown sugar, granulated sugar, and vanilla extract.
-Whisk to combine.
+- Remove the butter from the fridge and add the brown sugar, granulated sugar, and vanilla extract.
+Whisk to combine.150 grams light brown sugar, 50 grams granulated sugar, 1/2 tablespoon vanilla extract

-- Add the egg and whisk well until completely combined.
-Add the sour cream and whisk to combine.
+- Add the egg and sour cream and whisk to combine.1 egg, 20 grams sour cream

-- Add the baking soda, baking powder, cornstarch, and salt, and whisk until incorporated.
+- Add the baking soda, baking powder, cornstarch, and salt, and whisk until incorporated.1 teaspoon baking soda, 1 teaspoon baking powder, 1 teaspoon cornstarch, 1 teaspoon fine sea salt

 - Add the flour and fold it into the mixture using a rubber spatula until there are only a few streaks of flour remaining.
-Add the chopped chocolate and fold until evenly incorporated and the flour is fully mixed in.
+Add the chopped chocolate and fold until evenly incorporated and the flour is fully mixed in.225 grams all purpose flour

 - Cover the bowl tightly and chill the dough for 3 hours.
 Once the three hours is almost up, preheat your oven to 350F and line a baking sheet with parchment paper.